 Using these basic steps you can resolve your Dynamics AX performance problems and make your users happy.
 All scripts related to this post are available on my GitHub.
 I also described some performance-related issues that were resolved using the provided approach - Examples of AX2012/ AX2009 performance problems.

-If you see that some useful staff is missing, feel free to post a comment.
+If you need help you can contact me.
+Or if you see that some useful staff is missing, feel free to post a comment.

 There are some Microsoft blog posts about performance: Managing general performance issues in Microsoft Dynamics AX, Analysis scripts for Performance Analyzer v2.0.

 Also worth to check this great SQL Server resources collection - SQL Server KIT.